ClinVec - Unified Embeddings of Clinical Codes Enable Knowledge-Grounded AI in Medicine

 Medicine is grounded in centuries of medical knowledge and the pursuit of individualized patient care through meticulous reasoning and evidence-based practice.
 The extensive development of standardized vocabularies and ontologies in the medical field has fostered a unified representation of clinical information, enabling interoperability and data exchange across healthcare systems globally.
 These standardized coding systems provide a consistent framework for effectively representing clinical knowledge, forming the backbone of precision medicine initiatives.
 With the widespread adoption of electronic health records (EHRs) and the standardization of medical data, precision medicine has shifted toward large-scale, data-driven approaches that directly leverage structured EHR data.
 More than half of healthcare foundation models now rely exclusively on structured clinical codes, such as billing data and medication records.

-We developed a resource that constructs embeddings for 67,124 medical codes, defining a unifying latent space of clinical knowledge.
+we developed a ClinGraph, a clinical knowledge graph spanning eight standardized medical vocabularies, and ClinVec, a set of 153,166 clinical code embeddings derived from ClinGraph.
 Using state-of-the-art relational graph transformers and a clinical knowledge graph, we created a cohesive, machine-readable map that captures relationships among seven clinical vocabularies, including laboratory tests, diagnosis codes, and medications, without requiring manual curation.
 By integrating verified knowledge bases and medical ontologies into a knowledge graph of standardized EHR codes, this resource reduces the risk of propagating inaccuracies while ensuring interpretability and transparency.

 Our resource provides a hypothesis-free approach to generating clinically insightful representations of medical codes.
 It offers three main applications: